zupo/peps/pep-0xxx.rst

             from ``incoming`` and decrypt it, and write encrypted data to ``outgoing``.

+            The buffer objects must be either file objects or objects that implement the buffer protocol.

             The ``server_hostname`` parameter has the same meaning as in ``wrap_socket``.
             """